-(E) Appearance by an Organization Prohibited.
-With the exception of an organization operating under the provisions of Public Law No. 102-229, see Practitioner's Note to Rule 5, an appearance may not be made in the name of a law firm or other organization.

-(F) Appearance in a Particular Case.
+- (A) Appellants' Representatives.
+Each practitioner representing an appellant shall submit for filing with the Court and serve on the Secretary, no later than the date of the first filing submitted by the practitioner on behalf of the appellant, a notice of appearance in the detail set out in Form 3 in the Appendix of Forms, and a copy of the practitioner's retainer and any fee agreement for representation before the Court. - (B) Secretary's Representatives.
+Each practitioner representing the Secretary shall submit for filing with the Court and serve on the appellant, no later than the date on which the Secretary files the Record Before the Agency (RBA), a notice of appearance.
+The Secretary may substitute its practitioner of record at any time by submitting for filing with the Court and serving on the appellant a notice of appearance of the new practitioner. - (C) Appearance by a Non-Attorney Practitioner.
+Each notice of appearance and pleading submitted for filing by a non-attorney practitioner shall include the name, address, and signature of the responsible supervising attorney under subsection (a)(2)(A) or the identification of the employing organization under subsection (a)(2)(B). - (D) Appearance by Multiple Attorneys.
+In cases where multiple attorneys submit for filing a notice of appearance, one attorney must be designated as lead counsel. - (E) Appearance by an Organization Prohibited.
+With the exception of the Veterans Consortium Pro Bono Program (Consortium), an appearance may not be made in the name of a law firm or other organization. - (F) Appearance in a Particular Case.
 On motion and a showing of good cause, and submission of a completed application, the Court may permit any attorney or non-attorney practitioner not admitted to practice before the Court, or any other person in exceptional circumstances, to appear on behalf of a party or amicus curiae for the purposes of a particular case.
 Whenever a person makes an appearance under this subsection, the person will be deemed to have conferred disciplinary jurisdiction upon the Court for any alleged misconduct in the course of, in the preparation for, or in connection with any proceeding in that case.
 Each attorney and non-attorney practitioner generally is limited to one appearance under this subsection.
 Except as permitted by the Court, any subsequent appearances shall be made under Rule 46(a) (1) (Admission of Attorneys to Bar of Court) or (a)(2) (Admission of Non-Attorneys to Practice).